somtoval/somtoval/README.md

 # Hi there!
 I'm Somto  😎

 Welcome to my GitHub!
 I'm a **Backend Developer** with a passion for **AI and Data Science**.
-I enjoy building robust applications, exploring data, and continuously learning new technologies.
+I enjoy building robust applications, exploring data, and creating smart solutions.

 ## ✨ **Let's Connect!**
 - 📫 How to reach me **ogbesomto4@gmail.com**